sonus21/rqueue/docs/index.md

 permalink: /
 ---

-# Rqueue | Redis Queue For Spring Framework
+# Rqueue | Redis-Backed Job Queue and Scheduler For Spring Framework

 {: .fs-4 }

-Rqueue is an asynchronous task executor (worker) built for the Spring Framework.
-It leverages Spring's messaging library and is backed by Redis.
-Rqueue can serve as a message broker where all service code remains within Spring or Spring Boot applications.
-It fully supports both the Spring and Spring Boot frameworks.
+Rqueue is a Redis-backed job queue and producer-consumer system for Spring and Spring Boot.
+It supports both producers and consumers for background jobs, scheduled tasks, and event-driven workflows, similar to Sidekiq or Celery, while staying fully integrated with the Spring programming model through annotation-driven APIs and minimal setup.

 {: .fs-6 .fw-300 }